rkinnett/kasa_smart_plug_ascom_daemon/README.md

-# Kasa Smart Plut ASCOM-Remote Virtual Hub
+# Kasa Smart Plug ASCOM-Remote Virtual Hub
 *Virtual hub and ASCOM-Remote (Alpaca) server for Kasa smart switches.*

 This ASCOM-Remote server program automatically detects all available Kasa smart switching devices on a local network, then acts as a communication relay between the discovered switches and ASCOM-client astronomy software.